 The Sydney College of Divinity Graduate Research School is part of the Sydney College of Divinity.
-It is where research degree students interact with each other and established scholars from the SCD faculty and beyond.
-Established scholars provide both the supervision of individual theses and associated research activities that support students in entering the wider world of research.
-The SCD Graduate Research School offers four higher degrees by research:
+It is where SCD research students interact to form a community, and are supported by established scholars to undertake higher degrees by research, and to enter the wider world of research.
+Four higher degrees by research are offered: